Netball: International competition

-The Americas Federation of Netball Associations (AFNA) hosts two tournaments each year: the Caribbean Netball Association (CNA) Under 16 Championship and the AFNA Senior Championship.
+The Americas Federation of Netball Associations (AFNA) hosts two tournaments each year: the Caribbean Netball Association Under 16 Championship and the AFNA Senior Championship.
 The CNA championship involves two divisions of teams from the Caribbean islands.
 In 2010 five teams competed in two rounds of round robin matches in the Championship Division, while four teams competed in the Developmental Division.
 Jamaica, which has lost only once in the tournament, decided not to play the 2011 tournament.
 The AFNA Senior Championship includes Canada and the US along with the Caribbean nations.
 The tournament serves as a qualifier for the World Championship.
 Jamaica, with its high ranking, does not have to qualify; this leaves two spots to the other teams in the tournament.

 The Asian Netball Championship is held every four years.
 The seventh Asian games were held in 2009 and featured Singapore, Thailand, Maldives, Taiwan, Malaysia, Sri Lanka, Hong Kong, India and Pakistan.
 There is also an Asian Youth Netball Championship for girls under 21 years of age, the seventh of which was held in 2010.

 The major netball competition in Europe is the Netball Superleague, which features teams from England, Wales and Scotland.
 The league was created in 2005.
 Matches are broadcast on Sky Sports.

 Netball has been featured at the Pacific Games, a multi-sport event with participation from 22 countries from around the South Pacific.
 The event is held every four years and has 12 required sports; the host country chooses the other four.
 Netball is not a required sport and has missed selection, particularly when former French or American territories host the games.

 The ANZ Championship was a Trans-Tasman competition held between 2008 and 2016 that was broadcast on television in both New Zealand and Australia.
 It was contested among ten teams from Australia and New Zealand.
 It began in April 2008, succeeding Australia's Commonwealth Bank Trophy and New Zealand's National Bank Cup as the pre-eminent netball league in those countries.
 The competition was held annually between April and July, consisting of 69 matches played over 17 weeks.
 The ANZ Championship saw netball become a semi-professional sport in both countries, with increased media coverage and player salaries.
 The competition was replaced by new leagues in 2017, the Super Netball (Australia) and ANZ Premiership (New Zealand).